scottredd/omamesh.net/about.md

 This project is community-maintained and always changing.
 Coverage grows.
 Software improves.
 Ideas evolve.
 If you’re curious, you’re already qualified.

-If you want to get started, check out the **Getting Started** section—or jump into the conversation on Discord and say hello.
+If you want to get started, check out the **Docs > Getting Started** section—or jump into the conversation on Discord and say hello.

 Welcome to OmaMesh.